-Multiply your body fat in pounds by 31 and subtract the result from your daily maintenance calorie intake to determine your minimum daily calorie intake to maintain muscle while losing fat.
-I do not recommend going below 1,200 calories per day for men, 1,000 for women without medical supervision.
+Multiply your body fat in pounds by 30 and subtract the result from your daily maintenance calorie intake to determine your minimum daily calorie intake to maintain muscle while losing fat.
+I do not recommend going below half of your estimated daily maintenance calorie intake without medical supervision.

 While the above should provide a reasonably good estimate of the daily calorie intake required for near maximal fat loss while maintaining lean tissue, regardless of what your calculations show, remember that practical results are what count.
 If you do not lose a measurable amount of fat over a period of several weeks gradually reduce your calories until you do, or if your physical or mental performance declines gradually increase your calories until it improves.